Table of Contents

-Acute inflammation can be considered as the first line of defence against injury.
+Acute inflammation can be considered as the first line of defense against injury.
 Changes in the microcirculation, which include fluid exudation and leukocyte emigration from the blood vessels to the area of injury, are the hallmark of acute inflammation.
-Acute inflammation takes place prior to establishment of the immune response and it is mainly intended at removal of the injurious agent.
+Acute inflammation takes place prior to establishment of the immune response and it is mainly intended for removal of the injurious agent.

 Inflammatory components that cause the destruction of pathogenic microorganisms can also destroy the normal bystander tissue.
-White blood cells as well as plasma proteins are the components of inflammatory process.
+White blood cells, as well as plasma proteins, are the components of the inflammatory process.
 These are carried to the site of infection or tissue damage.
 Production of chemical mediators like cytokines leads to induction of inflammation.